 My values are kindness, compassion, belonging, self-expression, healing and sovereignty.

-My teaching philosophy is built on kindness, safety, support and inclusion.
+My teaching philosophy is built on kindness, compassion, safety and support.

 Like many others of my generation, I was raised on traditional Western male authors.
 As the daughter of Yugoslav immigrants, it took me years to see my experience mirrored in any of the books I was reading.
 I was in college by the time I discovered writers like Zora Neale Hurston, Louise Erdrich and Amy Tan, and their books changed my life.

 As an undergrad at the University of Wisconsin-Madison, I studied feminist and multicultural literature before earning my M.F.A. in fiction at Indiana University.
-During my years at IU, I taught creative writing (fiction and poetry), business writing and literature while exploring the themes of family, identity, ethnicity, transformation and belonging in my work.
+During my years at IU, I taught creative writing, business writing and literature while exploring the themes of family, identity, ethnicity, transformation and belonging in my work.

 Years of taking (as well as teaching) creative writing workshops taught me how easy it was to damage or shut down writers with well-meaning, constructive criticism.
-In 2005, I left my position at the University of Colorado Denver in part because of limitations with the academic model.
+In 2005, I left my position at the University of Colorado Denver in part due to limitations with the academic model.
 I’d become a writer to help other women claim their voices, not constrain them.

 I began to teach my own writing workshops in the larger community, where I could create a kinder and gentler experience.
 One where everyone had a voice, even the quietest of writers.

 During this time, I continued to write.
 After completing a novel, I wrote a memoir, then two memoir book proposals.
-Throughout, I grappled with the difference between writing a full-length book and short stories (the focus of my M.F.A.).
+Throughout, I grappled with the difference between writing short stories and a full-length book.
 These years were a huge learning curve–while some of what I’d learned translated, much of it didn’t.

-At the time, I was teaching business writing and consulting in the larger community.
-That work taught me the importance of structure.
+At the time, I was teaching business writing in the larger community, which taught me the importance of structure.
 I began to experiment in my own work, combining the creative writing concepts I’d learned with my business writing work.
 In this way, I was able to significantly shorten the memoir writing journey.

 Safety, self-care, support and community are the hallmarks of this program.